odnr93/routilux/tests/README.md

 ## Notes

-- Core tests should NOT import from `flowforge.builtin_routines`
+- Core tests should NOT import from `routilux.builtin_routines`
 - Builtin routines tests are self-contained in their sub-packages
 - Each builtin routine sub-package has its own `tests/` directory for portability